ucldc/ingest_deploy/README.md

 #### No preview image, or thumbnail in search/browse results?
 (Nuxeo and non-Nuxeo sources)

 Double-check the URL in the `preview` field.
 If there's no functional URL in `preview` (value indicates "None"), then a file was not successfully harvested.
+To fix:

-To fix, try re-running the [process to harvest preview and thumbnail images](#harvestpreview) image.
+* Try re-running the [process to harvest preview and thumbnail images](#harvestpreview) image
+* Check again to see if the URL now shows up in the `preview` field.
+If so, sync from CouchDB stage to Solr stage

 For Nuxeo-based objects, the following logic is baked into the process for harvesting preview and thumbnail images:
 1. If object has an image at the parent level, use that.
 Otherwise, if component(s) have images, use the first one we can find